Solar station for managing a drainback solar system also called solar drainback

-During good irradiation, the sensors quickly heat up the storage tank.
-But when heat is not required, for example during the holidays, the sensors cannot transmit heat to the already hot storage tank.
+During good irradiation, the sensors quickly heat the storage tank.
+But when heat is not required, for example during holidays, the collectors cannot transmit heat to the already hot storage tank.

 The installation overheats and the solar fluid vaporizes.
-The pressure forces the hot solar fluid into the tubes.
-This state is called stagnation and even if it is not a serious incident, the high temperatures and pressures are critical and undesirable.
+The pressure forces the hot solar fluid into the tubing.
+This condition is called stagnation and although it is not a serious incident, high temperatures and pressures are critical and undesirable.

 The solar fluid vaporizing in the sensors can suffer.

-In conventional solar systems, steam is even pushed into the solar station and the expansion tank.
-Seals and diaphragms are negatively affected by heat, which accelerates the aging of components and reduces the service life of the installation.
+In conventional solar systems the steam is even pushed into the solar station and the expansion vessel.
+Seals and diaphragms are adversely affected by heat which accelerates component aging and reduces the longevity of the installation.

-The DrainBloC offers a brilliant solution: the self-emptying sensor field.
-As the installation is not completely filled with the heat transfer fluid, the sensor is automatically emptied as soon as the circulator is cut.
-The heat transfer fluid is collected in the DrainBloC's integrated tank.
-As there is no longer any heat transfer fluid in the hot collector field, steam and pressure are not formed.
-In this system stagnation is simply not possible, an expansion tank is therefore not necessary.
+The DrainBloC offers a brilliant solution: the self-draining collector field.
+As the installation is not completely filled with the heat transfer fluid, the sensor empties automatically as soon as the circulator is switched off.
+The heat transfer fluid is collected in the integrated reservoir of the DrainBloC.
+As there is no more heat transfer fluid in the hot collector field, steam and pressure do not form.
+In this system stagnation is simply not possible, so an expansion tank is not necessary.